DanielHaring/TYPO3-Crystalis/Documentation/Introduction/Index.rst

 ------------------------

 This documentation may differ from what you're used to.
-Each component got its own chapter to allow jumping to those particular sections you are currently interested in.
+Each component got its own chapter to allow jumping to those particular sections you are interested in.

 You would have written things differently?
 Feel free to :ref:`contact me <dev-contact>` and just let me know.